hamzakat/EhkamApp/SETUP.md

 ## Build

-- `cd android`
+1. `cd android`
-- `./gradlew clean`
+2. Run `./gradlew clean`
-- Build the Bundle: `cd ..` then `react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res` It creates the `index.android.bundle` named bundle file in assets folder.
+3. Build the Bundle: `cd ..` then `react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res` It creates the `index.android.bundle` named bundle file in assets folder.
+4. Build the package:
-- Build the APK: `cd android` then `./gradlew assembleRelease -x bundleReleaseJsAndAssets` it will gives you the release **APK** at `android\app\build\outputs\apk\release` location.
+   1. Option 1 (APK): `cd android` then `./gradlew assembleRelease -x bundleReleaseJsAndAssets` it will gives you the release **APK** at `android\app\build\outputs\apk\release` location.
-- Build the AAB:`./gradlew bundleRelease -x bundleReleaseJsAndAssets` it will gives you the **AAB** file of your project.
+   2. Option 1 (AAB):`./gradlew bundleRelease -x bundleReleaseJsAndAssets` it will gives you the **AAB** file of your project.

+## Troubleshooting

+If you face any issue while running the emulator or building the app, try the following:

+1. Run `npm cache clean --force`
+2. Run `git clean -fdx`
+3. `cd android` and run `./gradlew clean`
+4. Go to the AVD in the Android Studio and wipe the data of the emulator
+5. Reboot the PC
+6. Try to build now